Envisioning and Advocating for a More Efficient Transportation System

 Read more for a vision of a more streamlined and efficient transportation system.

-Integration Transportation Infrastructure
+Transportation Infrastructure Planning

 While the Department of Transportation Strategic Plan for 2022-2026 proposes “. . . investing in purpose-driven research and innovation to meet the challenges of the present” and “ . . to modernize a transportation system of the future,” it includes few specifics other than promoting “ . . the adoption of noteworthy multimodal transportation system management and operations practices” and investing in “ . .multimodal capacity to improve travel time reliability on congested corridors.”